-- 1. Any co-curricular activity that is offered must have the prior approval of the College Principal. - 2.
-Staff and other adults who take responsibility for any co-curricular activity must ensure that all College expectations in terms of student and staff conduct are adhered to and that required procedures for supervision, notification of injuries and other matters including WHS are followed. - 3.
-Any non-staff member, parent or volunteer involved in a co-curricular activity must be provided with a copy of the staff code of conduct, and sign an agreement to abide by it. - 4.
-Staff and other adults involved in a co-curricular activity must demonstrate at all times the highest standard of conduct and provide a positive role model to the students. - 5.
+- 1. Any co-curricular activity that is offered must have me pric approval of the College Principal. - 2.
+Staff and other adults who take responsibility for any curric ar activity must ensure that all College expectations in terms of student and staff conduct are aducted and that required procedures for supervision, notification of injuries and other matters including v.
+HS re followed. - 3.
+Any non-staff member, parent or volunteer involved in a co-curricu. recurvi y must be provided with a copy of the staff code of conduct, and sign an agreement to abide by it. - 4.
+Staff and other adults involved in a co-curricular activity must demonstrate standard of conduct and provide a positive role model to the students. - 5.
 Parents and Volunteers involved in a co-curricular activity must provide evidence that they have a current ACT WWVP card to confirm that they are suitable to work with children and young people. - 6.
 In most cases, there should be more than one staff member or adult responsible for supervising the cocurricular activity.
 Where this is not possible, procedures must be put in place to minimise any risk or perception of risk for the student/s or staff member. - 7.
 The Principal, or her/his delegate, is responsible for ensuring that such co-curricular activities are appropriate for students and that the planning for the activity, including a risk assessment, is undertaken thoroughly.

 8. The Principal will arrange for a booklet to be prepared explaining the College's expectations in relation to student management, excursions/tours, supervision, notification of injuries and other relevant matters to be available for people who take responsibility for a co-curricular activity.
-Approved 18 August 2020